blinkist/mango-test-task/README.md

 ## Setup instructions

 1. Run `./batect setup` to install gems and run database migrations.
-2. Run `./batect db:setup` to create and seed the database.
-3. Run `./batect server` to start Rails server.
+2. Run `./batect server` to start Rails server.
-4. Run `./batect shell` to run shell.
+3. Run `./batect shell` to run shell.

 The seeds will prepare posts and create 2 users